 TGbe editor: Please update the content of the following bullet in this subclause as shown below:

-For MLO, a MLO Link KDE containing the LinkID field, the affiliated AP MAC address, RSNE, and RSNXE for each affiliated AP that was sent by the Authenticator in Beacons, Probe Response, and ML Probe Response frames.
+For MLO, a MLO Link KDE containing the LinkID field, the affiliated AP MAC address, RSNE, and RSNXE (if present) for each affiliated AP that was sent by the Authenticator.

+NOTE – A non-AP MLD obtains the Link ID, AP MAC address, RSNE, and RSNXE (if present) for an AP affiliated with the AP MLD when it receives a Beacon or Probe Response frame from that AP or when it receives an ML probe response transmitted by another AP affiliated with the same AP MLD carrying a Basic Multi-Link element containing a complete profile of the AP (see 35.3.4 (Discovery of an AP MLD)).

 TGbe editor: Please update the content of the following bullet in this subclause as shown below: